 Johnny Kim is a molecular biologist appointed as Independent Junior Group Leader at the Institute for Lung Health (ILH), Justus-Liebig University Giessen (JLU), Germany.
 He heads the research group Spatio-temporal Dynamics of Tumorigenesis.

 Johnny Kim was born in Toronto, Canada.
 He studied biochemistry at the University of Greifswald, Germany and obtained his Diploma in Biochemistry and Molecular Biology from the University of Hamburg in 2003.
 He then moved to the lab of Thorsten Hoppe at the Center for Molecular Neurobiology Hamburg (ZMNH) where he worked on ubiquitin-dependent protein degradation in development and disease.
 In 2008 Johnny Kim received his PhD (summa cum laude) for which he received the Gebhard-Koch Prize for outstanding thesis.
 In 2009, he then joined the Department of Cardiac Remodelling directed by Thomas Braun at the Max Planck Institute for Heart and Lung Research (MPI-HLR) in Bad Nauheim, Germany.
 During this time, he pioneered the integration of genetics and functional genomics of the primary regenerative muscle compartment.
 For his early career achievements, he was awarded several fellowships and start-up grants from the Excellence Cluster Cardio-Pulmonary System (ECCPS) and the Center for Cell and Gene Therapy (LOEWE-CGT).
 Since 2013 Johnny Kim runs a research group within the Department of Cardiac Remodelling at the MPI-HLR.
 Dr. Kim is a committee member of the International Max Planck Research School graduate program in Molecular Organ Biology (IMPRS-MOB), elected speaker of the Academy of the Excellence cluster Cardio-Pulmonary Institute (CPI) and is a member of the German Center for Cardiovascular Research (DZHK).
-He published 30 research articles in well-renowned scientific journals including Science Advances, Cell Stem Cell, Cell Metabolism, Cell Reports, Nature Cell Biology, Nature Chemical Biology and Nature Communications.
+He published over 30 research articles in well-renowned scientific journals including Science, Science Advances, Cell Stem Cell, Cell Metabolism, Cell Reports, Nature Cell Biology, Nature Chemical Biology and Nature Communications.

 The Kim lab aims to understand the molecular and multicellular demands that enable tissue maintenance in health and how defects thereof lead to cellular transformation and tumorigenesis.
 In addition, Dr. Kim’s lab aims to unveil the molecular mechanisms that infer inter-tumoral and intra-tumoral heterogeneity supporting therapeutic resistance and tumor progression.
 To this end the Kim lab integrates advanced genetic engineering coupled with systems biological pipelines to resolve multicellular and molecular dynamics of cellular transformation.